IngridKJ/momentum_balance_inertia/README.md

 [ParaView](./ParaView/) directory is mainly for .py scripts or .pvsm files for visualization in ParaView.

 Convergence analysis:
-The expected rates are achieved after revisiting the sign conventions for the equations.
+Some weird thing happen with the rates.
+Currently revisiting "everyting"
-* [convergence_analysis_runscript](./convergence_analysis_runscript.py) is the runscript for running the convergence analysis.
+* [convergence_runscript_dynamic](./convergence_runscript_dynamic.py) is the runscript for running the convergence analysis.
-* [manu_dynamic_mech_nofrac](./manu_dynamic_mech_nofrac.py) is implementation of a verification setup for the dynamic momentum balance.
+* [manufactured_solution_dynamic](./manufactured_solution_dynamic.py) is implementation of a verification setup for the dynamic momentum balance.

+Sanity check: Checking convergence rates for static momentum balance
+* [convergence_runscript_static](./convergence_runscript_static.py) is the runscript for running the convergence analysis.
+* [manufactured_solution_static](./manufactured_solution_static.py) is implementation of a verification setup for the static momentum balance.

 Folders wit some visualization files are also found in the main directory.
 For now this includes the visualization files for
 * 2D static momentum balance analytical comparison